IMPROVISATION WITHOUT ACCOMPANIMENT

 Forthcoming April 2020.

-These lyric poems follow the rhythms of life for a young man coming-of-age in a small Texas town.
-As the speaker wrestles with ruptures within the nuclear family and the gradual loss of his religious beliefs, he journeys toward a deeper self-awareness and discovers a fuller palette of life’s pains and pleasures.
-Over the course of this collection, the changing seasons of small-town Texas life give way to surprise encounters in distant cities, and the speaker’s awareness of mortality grows even as he improvises an affirming response to life’s toughest questions.
+These lyric poems follow the rhythms of life for a young man growing up in a small Texas town.
+As the speaker wrestles with ruptures within the nuclear family and the loss of his religious beliefs, he journeys toward a deeper self-awareness and discovers a fuller palette of experiences.
+Over the course of this collection, the changing seasons of small-town Texas life give way to surprise encounters in distant cities.
+The speaker’s awareness of mortality grows even as he improvises an affirming response to life’s toughest questions.

 “What follows are poems of arresting insight and stark assurance.
 What follows are the agile lines of someone who has mastered the sudden slap, the hushed lyric.”